All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can Melanotan II support wound healing?
 Review the melanocortin effects on angiogenesis, inflammation, and tissue repair with evidence comparison to dedicated healing peptides.

 Quick Answer: Melanotan II for wound healing has limited but biologically plausible support.
 Melanocortin receptor activation promotes angiogenesis, reduces wound-site inflammation, and stimulates keratinocyte migration.
-However, these effects are secondary to Melanotan II's primary actions, and dedicated wound healing peptides like BPC-157 and TB-500 have significantly more evidence and fewer side effects for tissue repair .
+But these effects are secondary to Melanotan II's primary actions, and dedicated wound healing peptides like BPC-157 and TB-500 have significantly more evidence and fewer side effects for tissue repair .

 Melanocortin System and Wound Repair